Lexicon

 ORIGINAL

-Philip Pettit's formulation applied to computational infrastructure: a benevolent platform that never exercises its power to deplatform, demonetize, or suppress is still dominating its users, because the structural capacity for arbitrary interference persists regardless of its exercise.
+Pettit's formulation applied to computational infrastructure: a benevolent platform that never exercises its power to deplatform, demonetize, or suppress is still dominating its users, because the capacity for arbitrary interference persists regardless of its exercise.
 The user who self-censors — who moderates expression not because action was taken but because action might be taken — suffers domination as surely as the servant of a kind master.
 Kindness does not change the structure of dependency; it merely makes the dependency comfortable.
-The constitutional response is not to hope for benevolent platforms but to ensure that the capacity for arbitrary interference is structurally constrained, so that freedom does not depend on the continued goodwill of those who hold power over the infrastructure.
+The constitutional response is not to hope for benevolent platforms but to ensure that the capacity for arbitrary interference is constrained by architecture, so that freedom does not depend on the continued goodwill of those who hold power.

 Knowledge Problem